vari-ang/kubernetes-deployment/README.md

 Start a local Kubernetes cluster
 `minikube start`

-Deploy k8 all configs to k8 cluster
+Deploy all configs stored inside k8 folder to the local cluster
-`kubectl apply -f k8/<config>.yaml`
+`kubectl apply -f k8`

 See the created pods
 `kubectl get pods`